WiiLink24/web/src/content/guide/update.md

 </br>

 If you know which channels you need to update, select `Custom Setup` and follow the steps below.
-If you're migrating from RiiConnect24, or otherwise don't know whichbchannels need updating, use `Express Setup`.
+If you're migrating from RiiConnect24, or otherwise don't know which channels need updating, use `Express Setup`.

 </br>